May 18, 2022 CG Writing Lessons 9-12, CG Writing Lessons K-5, CG Writing Lessons 6-8, ELA K-5, ELA 6-8, ELA 9-12, Core Grammar

-A good conclusion sums up your main point and restates the these statement in a new way.
+A good conclusion sums up your main point and restates the thesis statement in a new way.
 When ending a persuasive essay, leave your audience with more to think about or include a call to action, in which you urge the reader to do something.

 Teaching Students to Address Counterclaims in Persuasive Writing

 For each claim made in a persuasive essay, students need to provide at least two convincing reasons.
-Each reason that supports the writers opinion or claim should be supported with a variety of relevant evidence, such as facts, statistics, examples etc. Additionally, for each claim made, a counterclaim or counterargument should be fairly presented.
-It is the writers responsibility to both present the counterclaims and discredit the arguments with evidence, facts, statistics etc.
+Each reason that supports the writer's opinion or claim should be supported with a variety of relevant evidence, such as facts, statistics, examples, etc. Additionally, for each claim made, a counterclaim or counterargument should be fairly presented.
+It is the writers responsibility to both present the counterclaims and discredit the arguments with evidence, facts, statistics, etc.

 Additional Resources & Activities for Teaching Persuasive Writing